-On Saturday, Sept.
-17, the mayor of Munich will tap the first keg and Oktoberfest 2016 will officially begin.
-But shortly after that keg is tapped and the first litres of beer are consumed, washroom lines will inevitably form (marking another, albeit unofficial, kickoff to the celebration).
+Oktoberfest 2017 has officially begun, and since the kick off keg was tapped earlier this month and the first litres of beer consumed, washroom lines have inevitably been forming (marking another, albeit unofficial, kickoff to the celebration).
 During Oktoberfest 2015, 7.7 million litres of beer were consumed (enough to fill three Olympic-size swimming pools).
 While we’re not sure how that translates into washroom visits (and you might not want to think of swimming pools while you wait), it’s safe to say, that’s a lot of beer.
-So, while Oktoberfest may be known for its convivial charm, songs sung on benches with arms around strangers, the universal language of pretzels and bratwurst washed down with litres upon litres of extra-potent beer, a significant portion of Oktoberfest for many is spent locating and queueing up for the washroom.
+So, while Oktoberfest may be known for its convivial charm, songs sung on benches with arms around strangers, the universal language of pretzels and bratwurst washed down with litres upon litres of extra-potent beer, a significant portion of Oktoberfest for many is spent locating and lining up for the washroom.

 If you’re heading to Oktoberfest, prepare yourself (and your bladder) for the 10 people you’ll likely meet in a lineup while you wait.
 Prost! – emphasis on the P…